 - Shawn’s parents treated us to two wonderful nights at the Hotel Au Logis des Remparts (affiliate link).
 We loved the boutique hotel’s pretty courtyard, where breakfast was served.
 (I especially enjoyed the fresh yogurt.
 Served in little glasses, it felt as though it came straight from an artisanal creamery.)
 We spent many many happy hours taking a dip in the hotel’s swimming pool, then enjoying Rosé wine from Provence, poolside.
 La vie en rose indeed!

 - The Matthieu Mouliérac macaron shop is where we purchased delicious macaron cookies.
 Initially I was skeptical that any of their sweet treats were gluten-free, but the young salesman assured me that the macarons were indeed so.

 - See the Saint-Émilion and Bordeaux tourism websites for more details.

 - Looking for more inspiration as you plan your trip to France?
-From Paris, to Burgundy and Mont-Saint-Michel, this link contains an index of all my posts from France.
+From Burgundy to Mont-Saint-Michel, this link contains an index of all my posts from France.